bridgecrew-perf4/my-terraform-ecs/README.md

 # my-terraform-ecs
 My test project on the Terraform.
-It could be helped when you need enroll new ECS cluster with worker node.
+It could be helped when you need enroll new ECS cluster with agents.